MicrosoftDocs/winrt-api/windows.ui.xaml.controls/frame_navigate_1603787821.md

 # Windows.UI.Xaml.Controls.Frame.Navigate

 ## -description
-Causes the [Frame](frame.md) to load content represented by the specified [Page](page.md), also passing a parameter to be interpreted by the target of the navigation.
+Causes the [Frame](frame.md) to load content represented by the specified [Page](page.md)-derived data type, also passing a parameter to be interpreted by the target of the navigation.

 ## -parameters
 ### -param sourcePageType
 The page to navigate to, specified as a type reference to its partial class type.
+Must be a [Page](page.md)-derived data type; otherwise, an exception is thrown.
 (A type reference is given as [System.Type](/dotnet/api/system.type?view=dotnet-uwp-10.0&preserve-view=true) for Microsoft .NET, or a [TypeName](../windows.ui.xaml.interop/typename.md) helper struct for Visual C++ component extensions (C++/CX)).

 ### -param parameter
 The navigation parameter to pass to the target page; must have a basic type (string, char, numeric, or [GUID](/windows/win32/api/guiddef/ns-guiddef-guid)) to support parameter serialization using [GetNavigationState](frame_getnavigationstate_1352043812.md).